Arizona, New Mexico & Tennessee Workers Compensation Attorneys

 It is also important that you seek immediate medical attention after your injury and keep a copy of all records for your files.
 You will want to make sure that your doctor’s report lists all body parts that are injured, the extent of the injury and any time off needed for recovery.
 This information will be a good point of reference for your workers compensation attorney to establish the severity of your injury and to prove the injury was the result of something that occurred at work.
 It can also be used as supportive evidence when filing your Workers Comp claim.

 Contact a Workers’ Compensation Attorney to File a Claim.

 The laws associated with workers compensation are very complex.
 This can make filing the paperwork on your own a time consuming and confusing task.
-A New Mexico or Arizona workers’ compensation attorney at Lerner and Rowe can help make sure that your workplace injury claim is in order and filed properly.
+A New Mexico, Tennessee or Arizona workers’ compensation attorney at Lerner and Rowe can help make sure that your workplace injury claim is in order and filed properly.
 This will expedite the process and save you from the frustration of dealing with ever changing state workers’ compensation laws.

 Injured at Work?
 Get a Free Consultation!

 The workers compensation attorneys at Lerner and Rowe Injury Attorneys are experienced at handling New Mexico, Tennessee and Arizona workers comp claims.
 We are here to help with your initial workers’ compensation claim or to file an appeal if your previous claim has been denied.

 If you have been injured at work and are attempting to file a workers’ comp claim, a Lerner and Rowe workers’ compensation attorney will review your case for free.
 Just fill out the free case evaluation form online or contact us at 844-977-1900 to meet with a workers’ compensation attorney today.